WayneCrawford/tiskitpy/docs/source/classes/spectral_density.rst

 Calculates auto- and cross-spectral densities for a data stream.
 Also outputs coherences as well.
 Plots any of the above.

-Detailed information is in :ref:`tiskit.SpectralDensity`
+Detailed information is in :ref:`tiskitpy.SpectralDensity`

 The main methods are: